Petersons Chapter 1

 Professor Shay Norman

-The graduate seminar would study a popular forensics textbook and examine the forensic details of a specific case, the Cooper Mall bank robbery.
-Everyone in Mt.
-George knew about the strange, daring, early-morning robbery.
-The students would write an analytical forensic essay about the robbery.
+The graduate seminar would use a popular forensics textbook as its foundation and then focus on the forensic details of a specific case: the Cooper Mall bank robbery.
+The strange, daring, early-morning robbery had fascinated everyone in Mt.
+George.
+For their final assignment, the students would write an analytical essay about the forensic details of the robbery.

-“First, Shay is a historian, not a forensic expert,” he said, with a notable air of condescension.
+“First, Shay is a historian, not a forensic expert,” he said, with a notable air of condescension, and a faint sneer across his lips.
+His attitude suggested personal rivalry as much as professional concern.

 I began, “Crew—”

-“Crew,” I continued, irritated, but ignoring the barb, “this is not a ‘History of Forensics’ class.
-It’s a ‘Forensics in History’ class.”
+“Crew,” I continued, irritated, but ignoring the jab, “this isn’t a forensics class.
+It’s a forensics in history class.

 “Even so,” Letterless continued, “forensic science is out of your area.”

 “Maybe this’ll help,” Dr. Margaret Hayes, Chair of the Criminology Department, said.
 “Dr. Norman and I have worked on this project.
-It’ll be a fine fit for criminology students.
-They’ll have the opportunity to see how forensic science actually works in a specific historical case.”
+It will be a fine fit for criminology students.
+They will have the opportunity to see how forensic science actually works in a specific historical case.”

-Letterless, still not satisfied, took another tack.
+Letterless, still not satisfied, jaw set, fists clenched, pressed on.
 “I am opposed to this because it will put Seaway in danger.”

 “In danger?
 How so?” the dean asked.

-“Students will be involved with the police,” Letterless explained, raising his voice.
+“Students will be involved with the police,” Letterless said, raising his voice.

-“Anything else, Dr. Letterless?” the dean asked, chopping off his words.
+“Anything else, Dr. Letterless?” the dean cut in, chopping off his words.

 “Yes.”
-Letterless would not let the topic go, like a bulldog with prey in its mouth.
+Letterless clung to the topic like a bulldog with the prey in its mouth, refusing to let go.
 “This proposal will involve the university in affairs over which it has no control.”

 “How so?” the dean said, with an edge in his voice.